Banner of the Stars: Novels

 Three years after the outbreak of hostilities between the Abh Empire and the Alliance, Lafiel becomes captain of the brand new assault ship Basroil.
 Jinto, who has finished his training, also joins her crew as a supply officer.
 They are attached to the imperial fleet assigned to defend the strategically important Laptic Gate from a force 15 times larger than their own.
-And to make things more worrisome, not only is their commanding officer the younger sister of the third baron Febdash, the admiral of their fleet and his chief-of-staff are from the Bebaus family notoriously known for their "Spectacular Insanity".
+At the same time, their commanding officer, the younger sister of the third baron Febdash, the admiral of their fleet and his chief-of-staff are from the Bebaus family notoriously known for their "Spectacular Insanity".